wingcrypto/dashlite/doc/guide_masternode_cold_wallet.md

 ### II.
 Install main wallet and configuration

-1. Go to https://www.safeinsure.io/ and download wallet for your windows
+1. Go to https://www.Dashlite.io/ and download wallet for your windows
-2. Unpack it and launch ***safeinsure-qt.exe***
+2. Unpack it and launch ***Dashlite-qt.exe***
-3. Select "Use a custom data directory" and use D:\safeinsure\data as folder
+3. Select "Use a custom data directory" and use D:\Dashlite\data as folder
 4. SETTINGS -> OPTIONS -> WALLET and check "Show Masternodes Tab".
 Press OK and restart main wallet
 5. TOOLS -> DEBUG CONSOLE and type the following command:
    ```getaccountaddress mn1```
 6. Send 1000 SINS to this address.(Make sure this is 100% only 1000; No less, no more.) and wait for 15 confirmations
 7. Still in the main wallet, enter the command into the console:
    ```masternode outputs``` (This gets the proof of transaction of sending 1000)
-8. Still on the main computer, go into the SafeInsure data directory(D:\safeinsure\data) Find masternode.conf and add the following line to it:
+8. Still on the main computer, go into the Dashlite data directory(D:\Dashlite\data) Find masternode.conf and add the following line to it:

    ```<Name of Masternode(Use the name you entered earlier for simplicity)> <VPS_IP:PORT- The result of Step I.4> <Masternode Privatekey- The result of Step I.4> <Result of Step II.7> <The number after the long line in Step II.7>```